lepotatoguy/deformableLKA/2D/README.md

     **--eval_interval** [Evaluation epoch]

+    Reduce the batch size if you face OOM error (such as in personal devices where you may have less ram).

 3. Run the below code to test the D-LKA Net on the Synapse dataset.
     ```bash
     python test.py --volume_path ./data/Synapse/ --output_dir './model_out'